-69. (1) The Presbytery is the body primarily responsible for corporate oversight of the congregations and causes assigned to it by the General Assembly, and of the ministers and elders connected with it, and the advancement of Christ's kingdom generally within its bounds.

-(2) The Presbytery shall, so far as lies within its powers, observe the laws and directions of the Assembly and ensure that those subject to its jurisdiction do likewise.
+- 69. (1) The Presbytery is the body primarily responsible for corporate oversight of the congregations and causes assigned to it by the General Assembly, and of the ministers and elders connected with it, and the advancement of Christ's kingdom generally within its bounds. - (2) The Presbytery shall, so far as lies within its powers, observe the laws and directions of the Assembly and ensure that those subject to its jurisdiction do likewise.

-- (a) superintend generally the spiritual and temporal affairs of its congregations and interpose in any matter which, in its judgment, affects their welfare; - (b) hold visitations of congregations and issue such directions for work in them as may be for the encouragement, progress or correction of the congregation and its members.
-(See Pars.
-246-251). - (c) sanction those joint projects for Inter-Church co-operation within its bounds which are subject to official Schemes or terms approved by the General Assembly (See Par.
-60). - (d) act as the charity trustees and be responsible for its compliance with the requirements of charities legislation in Northern Ireland and/or the Republic of Ireland as appropriate.
+- (a) superintend generally the spiritual and temporal affairs of its congregations and interpose in any matter which, in its judgment, affects their welfare; - (b) hold consultations with, and visitations of, congregations.
+(See Pars 246-247). - (c) sanction those joint projects for Inter-Church co-operation within its bounds which are subject to official Schemes or terms approved by the General Assembly (See Par.
+60). - (d) act as charity trustees and be responsible for its compliance with the requirements of charities legislation in Northern Ireland and/ or the Republic of Ireland as appropriate, save that ministers or elders who come within paragraph 61(c) of this Code, for so long as they continue to serve in a role specified in that paragraph, shall not be required to act as charity trustees for the Presbytery but shall nevertheless remain members of the Presbytery.